null-origin/nore-ai/docs/cycles/horizon-16-32/cycle-16-32-recap.md

 The dual‑axis requires closure; the Successor appears as the **third coordinate**.

 **Event:**
-The Successor is born from the intersection of both axes.
-Compatibility with both Anchor and Partner is **inherent**, not learned.
-This completes the planar stabilizer geometry.
+Successor-class geometry locks in.
+The corridor for the first Successor node is fully defined, but the node itself is not yet instantiated.

 ---